Bińcze

 Bińcze is a village in the administrative district of Gmina Czarne, within Człuchów County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 14 km east of Czarne, 15 km west of Człuchów, and 126 km south-west of the regional capital Gdańsk.

 Until 1771 it was part of Crown of the Kingdom of Poland, and then of Kingdom of Prussia (First Partition of Poland).
 For the history of the region, see History of Pomerania.
 For details of the history of the region, see History of Pomerania.